hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/ebs-volumes-should-be-in-a-backup-plan.md

-# Attached Amazon EBS volumes should be encrypted at-rest
+# EBS volumes should be covered by a backup plan

 | Provider            |           Category           |
 |---------------------| ---------------------------- |